mrabourd/Push_swap-42/README.md

-# Push_swap-42
+# Push_swap 42

 The Push swap project is a very simple and a highly straightforward algorithm project: data must be sorted.

+## Description
 The goal?
 Write a program in C called push_swap which calculates and displays on the standard output the smallest program, made of Push swap language instructions, that sorts the integers received as arguments.

-The rules
+## The rules
 • You have 2 stacks named a and b.
 • At the beginning:
 ◦ The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.